 Less heat styling goes without saying.
 Post K18, I always start with a heat protectant and styling mist or cream.
 Many can be very heavy for fine hair: the ones linked below are the ones I love most that leave your hair bouncy and sleek.
 I’ve been using the Revlon dryer brush, and love it.
 These types of dryers can be damaging, but only if you’re holding it in one spot to get the curl locked in.
 Only use it on low heat, and maybe a zap on high if you have courser hair.
 I hardly ever use a flat iron or curler anymore, but if I do, they are GHD (for flat irons: I’ve had this brand for 10 years), and T3 for a hairdryer.

 If you are not adding oil post blowout, your hair is in danger of damage.
 You don’t need a lot either.
-I’ve been loving my Olaplex 8 for the past 6 months, and while tiny, it will likely last years.
+I’ve been loving my Olaplex 7 for the past 6 months, and while tiny, it will likely last years.
 I haven’t even made a dent in mine, and I use it after every blowout.
-It’s also important to have one as a treatment.
-I personally love the Vegamour oil, as it makes a solid coupling with the benefits of Wellbel.
+For extra credit, oils actually work better chemically speaking when paired with a treatment like Olaplex 3, or mask.
+I add the oil to that on occasion, especially right after a root touchup (7 days out).
+It’s also important to have a serum as a treatment.
+I personally love the Vegamour serum, as it makes a solid coupling with the benefits of Wellbel.

 Follow the rest of my hair journey daily on Instagram!
 I go into detail on how my length and thickness are improving and give greater detail on how to shampoo correctly, detangle, and make sure I never have breakage, EVER.
 As I mentioned before, it’s a great responsibility that I do not take lightly, and love to do.
 Are you thinking about going blonde?
 I wanna hear your thoughts and story along the way!
 Let me know in the comments below.
 Lookin’ for more beauty advice?
 Find it in my beauty section here.